T3chie-404/catalystx-website/AI_BOT_LOG.md

 # AI Development Log

+## 2025-07-12: Logo Updates, Link Fixes, and Protocol Descriptions
+- **About Page Logo Update**: Replaced moon symbol logo with ArtificialIntelligence_03.jpg
+  - Updated about.md to use the correct CatalystX logo
+  - Removed outdated moon symbol reference
+- **External Link Fixes**: Added target="_blank" to all external links across the site
+  - Fixed Twitter and GitHub links in about.md
+  - Updated all external links in statistics.md (Stakewiz, Solana Beach, Validators.app, Marinade Finance)
+  - Ensured all external links open in new tabs while internal navigation stays in same tab
+- **Validators.app Link Update**: Updated to use specific validator URL with proper parameters
+  - Changed from generic validator link to specific profile with locale and network parameters
+- **Protocol Descriptions**: Improved accuracy of protocol contributions
+  - Updated Xandeum description based on Green Paper research
+  - Corrected from network optimization to scalable storage layer for Solana
+  - Maintained accurate DoubleZero protocol description
+- **Visual Improvements**: Removed protocol headings for cleaner appearance
+  - Removed "Xandeum Network" and "DoubleZero Protocol" headings
+  - Logos now serve as visual identifiers without redundant text
+- **Git Operations**: Committed and pushed all changes
+  - 14 files changed, 109 insertions, 17 deletions
+  - Added new logo files and updated existing content

 ## 2025-07-12: Content Updates and Institutional Positioning
 - **Text Replacement**: Changed "Qualified by Anza" to "SFDP" across all pages
   - Updated in index.md (line 50)